 - Viscous fibre.
 This is the kind of fibre that is sticky and found in foods like oatmeal, barley or eggplant.

 As you can see, there are some common themes is all of this, but ONE that stands out the most.
 More plants!
 Again, with all changes, this might feel hard for you.
-Check out this past article for some ideas if adding veggies in your family’s meals is a struggle – Man food: 5 Tips to Help your Husband’s Health.
+Check out this past article for some ideas if adding veggies into your family’s meals is a struggle – Man food: 5 Tips to Help your Husband’s Health.

 Trust in your knowledge of heart healthy foods